 The Process

-In Amsterdam, a client was launching their new smart building, where I was able to test their third-party app in real time with users during the building launch to understand what the app was doing well, and what unique challenges users were having.
-Some of these users also used our current app in another client building, while other users were a clean slate to test with.
+In Amsterdam, our client was launching their new smart building, where we were able to test their interim third-party app in real time with users during their smart building launch.
+We used this opportunity to evaluate how this interim solution was performing in real time during chaos with peak user performance, pinpointing the unique challenges users were facing.
+Some of these users also used our current app in another client building, while other users were a clean slate to test with, making for a solid blend of users to learn from.

-This process took several rounds and a collaborative effort with the product team in Europe, the client, and various users of the application to whiteboard.
-We went deep into the first diamond of the discovery phase, and then wrote down the main points onto a whiteboard to evaluate solutions.
-Based on what we saw, heard, and evaluated during several rounds of affinity mapping, and team retrospectives.
+This process took several rounds and a heavily-involved collaborative effort with the product team in Europe, the client, and various users of the application to whiteboard.
+We went deep into the discovery phase to properly assess solutions that would be presented to our global leadership, backed by what we saw, heard, and evaluated during several rounds of affinity mapping against system performance metrics.

 The teams continued to collaborate and brainstorm.
-Before I left, we did a team retrospective to pin key takeaways on what we can do differently as a team working together for the upcoming iterations.
+We also facilitated a team retrospective prior to our in-person separation to pin key takeaways on what we can do differently as a team working together for the upcoming iterations as we moved into remote work across a 7-hour time zone difference.

-As the UX team grew, we needed to grow out a structure for future user research, as well as build a ResearchOps program, which I led.
+As the UX team grew, we needed to create a structure for future user research, as well as build a ResearchOps program, which I led.

-As the Host team grew, we needed to update our processes to reflect how the team works best collectively, and to grow this startup project into a smoother sailing ship.
-I gathered all of the project leadship into a room and led a process improvement workshop, where we wrote down our current processes from start to finish, identified where issues occur, and created a new process to follow.
-This process improvement became iterative in progression as the team continued to grow, but this workshop led our team to learn when and how to pivot to benefit the team.
-I cleaned up the whiteboard and placed the updated process into a FigJam for everyone to access and continue to iterate on.
+In addition to adjusting to a new way of working, hiring and onboarding team members, and expanding our product, we needed to update our processes to reflect how the team works best collectively to grow this startup project into a smoother sailing ship.
+As leadship gathered into a room, I led a process improvement workshop, where we navigated our current processes from start to finish, identified where issues occur, and created a new process to follow, with steps to continue iterating based on team expansion, learning when and how to pivot to benefit the team.

 Until we were able to scale the team, I was the sole designer throughout several iterations and product releases.
 After returning from Amsterdam, using the findings from understanding users from that location and our current Nike users, I mapped out all of the user issues while establishing user personas (and working types on a separate board), and then mapped them against major user actions and objectives.